bonzaiferroni/bonzAI/README.md

 I had only been doing javascript/typescript for a few months when I started this.
 Any advice/guidance from experienced programmers is very welcome.

 #### Use on MMO server
 Using this code as-is on the MMO server could present some problems.
 First, the screeps world is most interesting when there are a diversity of ideas/approaches being tried.
 Second, there will no doubt be gaps in its functionality and undesired behavior.
-At the moment the code is very passive, but eventually it will start claiming rooms and attacking neighbors (if you are my neighbor, don't worry, I plan to provide an opt-out system).
+For example, the variable which defines your trading partners will be initialized to my own trading partner list.

 For these reasons, I don't recommend using it that way without first going through the code and modifying its behavior to what you would like to see.